// full-stack python developer

 // personal projects

-A native Windows desktop application for plural systems — groups of people who share a single body.
+A Progressive Web App for plural systems — groups of people who share a single body.
 Patchwork gives systems a private, local-first space to document their members, track fronting history, and stay connected with trusted friends.
+The backend is a self-hosted FastAPI server running on a Raspberry Pi 5, with a Neon PostgreSQL database and a cloudflared tunnel.
 Built with genuine care for the community it serves.

 Technical Highlights

-• End-to-end encryption via RSA-2048 + AES-GCM — the server stores and routes encrypted blobs it cannot read
+- AES-GCM end-to-end encryption — the server stores and routes encrypted blobs it cannot read

 ↗ patchwork.work